secondo-database/secondo/Algebras/BasicEngine/README.md

 ## Postgres specific setup

+This is the documentation for the BasicEngine algebra.

 ```bash
 # Create a master postgres and 5 worker on different disks and ports
 sudo pg_createcluster 10 user_master -p 50506